-The Tsonga singer is also a rapper, poet and songwriter.
-She has shared the stage with Chris Martin, Cardi B, Shawn Mendes, Janelle Monáe and The Weeknd.
+Tsonga singer, rapper poet and songwriter Sho Madjozi is one of South Africa's fastest rising stars.
+The artist who is known for her single John Cena and her unique hairstyles has shared the stage with acclaimed artists like Chris Martin, Cardi B, Shawn Mendes, Janelle Monáe and The Weeknd.

 "I think that if you are Zulu, you put in a Zulu raps, if you're Tswana then Tswana raps.
 So I didn't think that it will be a big deal.
 I didn't realise that it would be a big thing.
 And then it was, and that to me was a shock.
 I just thought that, well this is the language I speak and so that's the language I'm going to rap in.
 Plus it sounds dope," she said during an interview on Metro FM.

 Just last year, BBC named Sho Madjozi as the Artist to Watch and is indeed without a doubt making incredible strides in her music career.
 Her music is recognized by fans all over the world, breaking barriers and winning hearts everywhere she goes.
 Enough said, let’s have a look at Sho Madjozi's biography.